mgordo/software-engineering2/README.md

 # I think I got it, but this is a bit vague..

-Don't worry.
-The handbook and System Specification documents contain all the necessary info to understand and run the project.
-The project is obviously big and this readme is only a small introduction.
+The Handbook and System Specification documents contain all the necessary info to understand and run the project.